Spring Garden Revival

 Contact Natick’s Department of Public Works for Garden Material Disposal & Composting Program Integration

-Proper garden material disposal in Natick is essential for environmental stewardship and compliance with local regulations.
-Residents should separate packaging materials such as cardboard and plant containers for recycling, while unused soil and amendments can be disposed of through residential waste services.
-Plant debris, including leaves and stems, is accepted during the seasonal yard waste collection (April–November) in biodegradable paper bags—plastic bags are prohibited per MassDEP guidelines.
-For large-scale or community projects, coordination with volunteer garden programs and Master Gardener initiatives is encouraged to support community beautification.
-For more information, contact:
+Proper garden material disposal in Natick is essential for environmental stewardship and compliance with local and state regulations.
+Residents must separate packaging materials such as cardboard and containers for recycling, while unused soil and amendments should be disposed of through residential waste channels.
+Plant debris, including leaves and trimmings, is accepted as seasonal yard waste from April through November, but only in biodegradable bags—plastic is prohibited per MassDEP guidelines.
+Coordination with local volunteer garden programs, Master Gardener initiatives, and community beautification projects is encouraged.
+For guidance on disposal schedules, composting integration, and volunteer opportunities, contact:

 Natick Department of Public Works